Mission: Impossible – Rogue Nation: Release

 Paramount had originally scheduled the film for a December 25, 2015, release.
 On January 26, 2015, Paramount advanced the release date to July 31, 2015.
 The main reason cited by The Hollywood Reporter was to avoid competition with two other 2015 films, Star Wars: The Force Awakens and Spectre.
 In the United States and Canada, it was released in the Dolby Vision format in Dolby Cinema, the first-ever time for Paramount.
 On February 13, 2015, Paramount and IMAX Corporation announced that they would digitally remaster the film into the IMAX format and release it in IMAX theaters worldwide on the scheduled date.
-The film was completed at 2:00AM on July 18, 2015, less than two weeks before its release date.
-It was officially released in North America on July 31, 2015.
+It was released in North America on July 31, 2015.
 Lotte released the film in South Korea on July 30, 2015.
 It was released in China on September 8, 2015.

-In August 2015, Fox Networks acquired the US cable broadcast rights, for broadcast after its theatrical release.
+In August 2015, Fox Networks acquired the American cable broadcast rights, for broadcast after its theatrical release.
 The film is available for FX Networks and its suite of networks: FX, FXX, FXM, as well as the video-on-demand platform FXNow.